 3. Host an online webinar and collect email addresses at registration

-Webinars are extremely powerful, especially as most people who sign up for them don’t even attend.
-‘Hang on!’
-I hear you say ‘But isn’t attendance a GOOD thing?’
+Webinars are extremely powerful, especially given that most people who sign up for them don’t even attend.

-The people who DO show up are super valuable and engaged potential clients so make sure you do a fabulous webinar.
-You might bag yourself a valuable on-going client.
+BUT the people who do show up are super valuable, engaged potential clients so make sure you do a fabulous webinar.
+You might bag yourself a long-term deal.

 4. Put your sign-up form on your Facebook page

 I’m always shocked by how many people don’t do this.
-If you have an opportunity to put a link on a social media profile of yours, always make it your email sign up form.
+If you have an opportunity to put a link on a social media profile of yours, always make it your email sign-up form.
 Always.
 DO NOT make it a link to a competition page on your website that’s been broken for three years.
-This seems like a really obvious tip but go to Instagram and click on a few random links in profiles.
+This seems like a really obvious tip, but if you go to Instagram and click on a few random profile links, you’ll realise that it’s a necessary one.
 They lead to some PRETTY weird places.

 5. Have a quiz on your website